Mentorship

 5. The tech they used helped them track progress, gather feedback, and identify areas for improvement.
 After brief readjustment of the program durations, matching criteria, and mentor training focus, they were able to improve the results.

-Figuring out mentoring styles & their uses
+Figuring out mentoring styles and their uses

 About the Author